Soldiers in cold-water surf conditioning, building the aerobic endurance capacity that adapts to sustained training

 • Use high-intensity sessions strategically, not excessively

 Aerobic development is less about single heroic workouts and more about the accumulation of hundreds of quality training sessions over time.
+The foundational framework behind all of these adaptations is explained in what adaptation in training is, the parent concept that connects the mechanisms covered in this post.

 Combat Fitness